paleppp/2SerialToRealdashCAN/README.md

 Schematic:
 ![RealdashCAN-Guide2](https://github.com/paleppp/2SerialToRealdashCAN/assets/116177715/b2e8639f-aa11-42ea-a0ff-aba49fd9f154)

-This is how i'm personally set it up.
-Polarity of the warning lights matters only in a optocoupler input side since they have shared grounding.
+This is how i have personally set it up.
+Polarity of the warning/indicator lights matters only in a optocoupler input side, since the boards have shared grounding on input side.

 This code is based of janimm 'Realdash Arduino CAN example' and pazi88 'Serial3toBMWcan' and modified by paleppp.